 Unfortunately this summer (2015) we have not been blessed with glorious weather.
-The first trip I booked on the Condor’s brand new ship, Liberation, was cancelled due to heavy storms, but at the end of August the wind had died down and on 29th of August 2015 I was fortunate enough to enjoy this new ship on a trip over to Guernsey.
+The first trip I booked on Condor Ferries brand new ship, Liberation, was canceled due to heavy storms, but at the end of August the wind had died down and on 29th of August 2015 I was fortunate enough to enjoy this new ship on a trip over to Guernsey.

 My review is on the best experience you can buy on the Condor – seats in the ship’s Ocean Club.
-My initial impressions were favourable.
+My initial impressions were favorable.
 After tromping through the standard seating I found the Ocean Club lounge located to the middle left of the ship when facing forward.
 When compared to the other areas of the ship, this lounge was both peaceful and pristine.
-Walls were a grey colour (unfortunately matching the sky on the day I travelled) and the seating is in hues of blue.
-There were three sets of four seats surrounding tables at the entrance to the lounge, otherwise seating was arranged in groups of 2, much like on an airline, one in front of the other and all facing forwards.
+The walls were a grey color (unfortunately matching the sky on the day I traveled) and the seating is in hues of blue.
+There were three sets of four seats surrounding tables at the entrance to the lounge, otherwise, seating was arranged in groups of 2, much like on an airline, one in front of the other and all facing forwards.
 Worth noting is that the only seating with views is to the left of the cabin when facing forward.
 The windows are large so it is worth requesting these seats.
 All other seating is away from the windows with no view.

-Table service is offered in the Ocean Club which includes complementary soft drinks and biscuits and also a full meal service at an extra charge.
+Table service is offered in the Ocean Club which includes complimentary soft drinks and biscuits and also a full meal service at an extra charge.
 This means you don’t have to battle your way around the cafe if you are hungry.
-I have included a shot of the menu although I didnt try any of the items.
+I have included a shot of the menu although I didn’t try any of the items.

 Which seats should I choose on the Condor Liberation?

 It is worth mentioning that there are 3 grades of seating or class on the Condor Liberation.
-There are 500 Ocean Traveller seats which are economy aircraft style seats which are blue in my picture below and which may well get uncomfortable over the period of 3-4 hours.
+There are 500 Ocean Traveller seats which are economy aircraft-style seats that are blue in my picture below and which may well get uncomfortable over the period of 3-4 hours.

 How does the Ocean Club and Condor Liberation compare to the older Condor experience?

-So this is one happy luxury traveller and in just 3 hours I was whisked to Guernsey (see my review of the Fermain Valley Hotel).
-You may also be interested in my article about the best way to travel to Guernsey.
+So this is one happy luxury traveler and in just 3 hours I was whisked to Guernsey (see our review of the Fermain Valley Hotel).
+You may also be interested in our article about the best way to travel to Guernsey.